robertomas/fsl-timed-promo/README.md

 ## Step 2
-add data attributes to the div you want to show or hide
+add data-fsl-timed-promo attributes to the div you want to show or hide

 ```bash
 data-fsl-timed-promo to initiate script